ABOUT CARYFORD COMMUNITY HALL

 We are conveniently located close to the A371 in Maggs Lane directly opposite Ansford Academy.

 The hall is available for hire for celebrations, dancing, shows, exhibitions, meetings and indoor sports.
 We have a full alcohol licence and can provide bar facilities if required.

 The well-being and operation of the hall is overseen by a Management Committee; who are fully committed to maintaining the hall's Hallmark Village Hall "1, 2 & 3-stars" Accreditation (go to "HALLMARK" page for more information...).

 We are happy to receive all enquiries.

 To maintain a community centre for the benefit of our local inhabitants; without distinction to sex, political affiliation, religion or other opinion.

-The CFCH committee is committed to providing a safe environment for all those using, visiting and carrying out work in the hall and it's surrounding grounds.
+The Management Committee is committed to providing a safe environment for all those using, visiting and carrying out work in the hall and it's surrounding grounds.
 We ask those involved in activities within and around the hall to consider their safety and that of those persons nearby

 We will do all that we can to maintain high standards of service and functionality.